 How do I make my own printhead solution?

+A homemade printhead cleaning solution is just as effective as a commercial solution.
 Depending on the type of ink your printer uses, you can use a detergent based solution or one containing ammonia or isopropyl alcohol.
 Water based inks don’t need as strong a solution as real ink which will need the latter.
 For our Epson printer, we’re using straight Windex from the bottle, gently heated in the microwave.

 How can you tell is a printhead is clogged?